 In these uncertain times, online gambling has emerged as a UK business success story, with a consistent increase in revenue for more than a decade.

-Thanks in part to a proactive approach to licensing and regulation, online gambling has been allowed to flourish, and the government has been reaping the tax rewards.
+Thanks in part to a proactive approach to licensing and regulation, online gambling has been allowed to flourish, and the UK government has been reaping the tax rewards.

 New technologies and new casinos

 A major factor factor driving the rise in online gambling revenue is certainly technological improvements, especially in mobile casino.
 Now that players are not chained to their home computers, the possibilities for remote gambling have been expanded considerably.